medoidai/skrobot/README.md

 * Each experiment when it runs it leaves in a unique directory a footprint of metadata files (experiment source code, experiment ID, experiment date/time, experimenter name, experiment default / overloaded parameters in JSON format)

-* Notifications can be send after running a task, through an easy to implement API (it can be useful for teams who need to get notified for the progress of the experiment, eg: in Slack)
+* Notifications can be send after running a task, through an easy to implement API (it can be useful for teams who need to get notified for the progress of the experiment)

 * In case of error when running a task, a text file will be generated with the related error